Dead Legs in Water Systems Can Lead to Live Legionella: A Cost-prevention Feature Can Create Difficulties in Hospitals and Other Building Types

 As an illustration of the potential risk, the U.S. Centers for Disease Control and Prevention (CDC) currently reports that more than 6,000 cases of Legionella are reported annually, although they estimate the actual cases to be far greater in number because many cases are not properly diagnosed or reported.
 To reduce liability given the potential for Legionella outbreaks, building designers should include a careful review of the piping design relative to piping size (i.e., fluid velocities), intended cooling tower operation, and dead legs associated with future installation.

-What are Dead Legs?
+What are Dead Legs in Water Systems?

 Prior to breaking ground, as institutions or corporations plan for expansion or a development firm invests in a new facility, they consider the schematic design for necessary utilities, including the building’s HVAC, electrical, and plumbing systems.
 These systems are often laid out to ease future expansion.
 The planned or renovated space may, for example, only require three chiller units in order to accommodate the building’s HVAC system, but a fourth may someday prove necessary.
 To accommodate future needs, extra condenser water piping may be installed and capped off, so additional cooling equipment can later be easily incorporated.
-Unfortunately, these so-called “dead legs” in piping systems can create significant problems down the road for the building owner and occupants.
+Unfortunately, these so-called “dead legs” in water systems can create significant problems down the road for the building owner and occupants.
 The water in these areas does not circulate, and warm, stagnant water creates a particularly conducive environment for many kinds of bacteria, including Legionella, to proliferate.

 Risk of Legionella Growth from Dead Legs